Krabi is one of the most popular regions in all of Thailand, and the two most visited places in this region are Krabi

 Now you have 2 options: You can either go to Krabi Town and spend a few days there, or get in a bus that takes you directly to the beach at Ao Nang.

 If you are like me and a trip to anywhere in Thailand means also to spend some quality time with young and lovely local Thai girls, then I have to say that the nightlife in Krabi Town is better than the nightlife in Ao Nang.
-There are so many more venues (and girls) to choose from, especially all the hostess bars, night clubs and soapy massage parlors, whereas in Ao Nang it’s just one small girly bar area and a few “normal” bars for the backpackers, hippies and couples.
+There are so many more venues (and ladies) to choose from, especially all the hostess bars, night clubs and soapy massage parlors, whereas in Ao Nang it’s just one small girly bar area and a few “normal” bars for the backpackers, hippies and couples.

 And it’s not just the nightlife and girls scene that’s more fun in the city – Krabi Town also has more fun activities to do during the daytime than you might think.
 Sure, the beaches of Ao Nang, Railay and the island hopping day trips are quite awesome, but how does the “Emerald Lagoon” sound like, which is in the middle of a rain forest and has crystal clear water?
 Or how about the Tiger Cave Temple up on a hill with fantastic views of the massive limestone cliffs all around?